 - healthy eating

 - infectious diseases

 - sexual health

-Students usually meet with a health adviser at a one to one appointment at their College, or at the Student Centre at High Holborn but advice can also be offered by telephone or by email, if it is difficult to attend an appointment.
+Students usually meet with a health adviser for a one to one appointment at the Student Centre at High Holborn but advice can also be offered by telephone or by email, if it is difficult to attend an appointment.